-At December 31, 2016, approximately 59% of the Company's loans were secured by real estate located in central and upstate New York, northeastern Pennsylvania, western Massachusetts, southern New Hampshire, and Vermont.
+At December 31, 2017, approximately 59% of the Company's loans were secured by real estate located in central and upstate New York, northeastern Pennsylvania, western Massachusetts, southern New Hampshire and Vermont.
 Accordingly, the ultimate collectability of a substantial portion of the Company's portfolio is susceptible to changes in market conditions of those areas.
 Management is not aware of any material concentrations of credit to any industry or individual borrowers.

 The Company is a party to certain financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of its customers.
-These financial instruments include commitments to extend credit, unused lines of credit, standby letters of credit, and certain mortgage loans sold to investors with recourse.
-The Company's exposure to credit loss in the event of nonperformance by the other party to the commitments to extend credit, unused lines of credit, standby letters of credit, and loans sold with recourse is represented by the contractual amount of those instruments.
+These financial instruments include commitments to extend credit, unused lines of credit, standby letters of credit and certain agricultural real estate loans sold to investors with recourse, with the sold portion having a government guarantee that is assignable back to the Company upon repurchase of the loan in the event of default.
+The Company's exposure to credit loss in the event of nonperformance by the other party to the commitments to extend credit, unused lines of credit, standby letters of credit and loans sold with recourse is represented by the contractual amount of those instruments.
 The credit risk associated with commitments to extend credit and standby and commercial letters of credit is essentially the same as that involved with extending loans to customers and is subject to normal credit policies.
 Collateral may be obtained based on management's assessment of the customer's creditworthiness.

-At December 31,
+At December 31.

-(In thousands) 2016 2015
+(In thousands) 2017 2016

-Unused lines of credit \$ 292,140 \$ 252,953
+Unused lines of credit \$ 351,227 \$ 292,140

-Commitments to extend credits, primarily variable rate 1,177,842 1,062,425
+Commitments to extend credits, primarily variable rate 1,215,187 1,177,842

-Standby letters of credit 36,815 31,503
+Standby letters of credit 41,135 36,815

-Commercial letters of credit 11,332

-Loans sold with recourse 28,463 25,122
+Loans sold with recourse 29,120 28,463